cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ### Console output

-Besides commands and queries being interactive, they also output additional debugging information to your console.
+Besides commands being interactive, they also output additional debugging information to your console.

 Open up your Dev Tools and click on the `GET` for the `.action-email` class selector.